Short Version – Summer Packet

 My Dear Friends, Fellow Linguists, and Citizens of the World:

-Not sure what your child learned this year in Spanish class?
-Check out the following links!
-Each page has resources by grade level of songs/ projects your child has worked on in Spanish class, as well as Quarter Summaries of the year.
+If they are stuck, note that each link below has resources by grade level of songs and culture projects your child has worked on in Spanish class, as well as Quarter Summaries of the year.
+Don’t just sit there: get inspired!
+Need linguistic motivation?
+Read THIS ARTICLE!

 - PK Spanish (PK3 & PK4) + PK Quarter Summaries